 Rebecca Tegtmeyer is a graphic design educator and practitioner.
 Through her active research, writing, making, and teaching agenda she investigates the role of a designer and the creative process through a variety of forms—from static to dynamic, time-based to print.
 Working both individually and collaboratively she approaches design as a catalyst in facilitating systems that challenge and inspire—further extending the capabilities and responsibilities of a designer in today’s complex world.
 Current research projects focus on collaboration from a variety of perspectives from collaboration practices in design education to investigating the tools and processes for remote collaborative making.
 Rebecca is co-author and co-editor of the title, Collaboration in Design Education, with Marty Maxwell Lane.
 The forthcoming book is to be published by Bloomsbury Academic in Spring 2020.

 Currently, Rebecca is an Associate Professor in the Department of Art, Art History, and Design at Michigan State University.
 She teaches undergraduates and graduates in the areas of interaction design, motion design, typography, user experience and branding design.
 She is an active contributor to both the new BFA in Graphic Design curriculum and the new BA in Experience Architecture degree program.
 Rebecca has served as the Director of Visual Interaction Design at MATRIX, MSU’s Center for Digital Humanities and Social Sciences.
 In this role she helped to develop dynamic interactive environments for searching large data collections supported by funding for the humanities.

-Rebecca has presented at several international and national conferences organized by the highest-ranking organizations in the design field such as: UCDA (University and College Designers Association), Cumulus Association (International Association of Universities and Colleges of Art, Design and Media), DRS (Design Research Society), EAD (European Academy of Design) and the AIGA Design Educator's Community.
+Rebecca has presented at several international and national conferences organized by the highest-ranking organizations in the design field such as: UCDA (University and College Designers Association), Cumulus Association (International Association of Universities and Colleges of Art, Design and Media), DRS (Design Research Society), EAD (European Academy of Design) and the AIGA Design Educators Community.
 Rebecca is a three-time alumni of DesignInquiry, a non-profit educational organization devoted to researching design issues in intensive team-based gatherings.
-She is an active member of the organizing committee for MODE (Motion Design Education) Summit, contributing to the 2015 Dublin, 2017 Columbus, OH, and 2019 New Zealand conferences.
+She was an active member of the organizing committee for MODE (Motion Design Education) Summit, contributing to the 2015 Dublin, 2017 Columbus, OH, and 2019 New Zealand conferences.
 Currently she serves as a member on the AIGA Design Educators Community Steering Committee.